 In both its match funding activities for its loan assets and its pool funding activities for its investments, Sallie Mae enters into various financial instrument contracts in the normal course of business to reduce interest rate risk and foreign currency exposure on certain of its borrowings.
-These financial instrument contracts include interest rate swaps, interest rate cap and collar agreements, foreign currency swaps, forward currency exchange agreements, options on currency exchange agreements, options on securities, and financial futures contracts.
+These financial instrument contracts include interest rate swaps, interest rate cap and collar agreements, foreign currency swaps, forward currency exchange agreements, options on currency exchange agreements, options on currency exchange agreements, options on securities, and financial futures contracts.

 In the table below Sallie Mae's variable rate assets and liabilities are categorized by reset date of the underlying index.
 Fixed rate assets and liabilities are categorized based on their maturity dates.
-An interest rate gap is the difference between volumes of assets and volumes of liabilities maturing or repricing during
+An interest rate gap is the difference between volumes of assets and volumes of liabilities maturing or repricing during specific future time intervals.
+The following gap analysis reflects rate-sensitive positions at December 31, 1996 and is not necessarily reflective of positions that existed throughout the period.